kean/Nuke/README.md

 }
 ```

 The progressive decoding only kicks in when Nuke determines that the image data does contain a progressive JPEG.
-The decoder intelligently scans the data and only produces a new image when it receives a full new scan (progressive JPEGs normally have around 10 scans).
+The decoder scans the data and only produces a new image when it receives a full new scan (progressive JPEGs normally have around 10 scans).

 > See "Progressive Decoding" demo to see progressive JPEG in practice.
 You can also uncomment the code that blurs the first few scans of the image which makes them look a bit nicer.